Last Two Days of Mirror of Judgement: Michelangelo Pistoletto at the Serpentine Gallery

 Except the space for the Mirror of Judgement is made out of rolls and rolls of corrugated cardboard, a cheap material that is accessible and familiar in our consciousness.
 As one of the early pioneers of Arte Povera or "Poor Art", Michelangelo Pistoletto has explored the use of cheap materials to seek fundamental discussions on contemporary life.

 And perhaps that is the real success of this show - it allows the viewer to seek his or her place within the installation and find personal meanings.
-Michelangelo cares about what we think and elevates our position to part-creator in the whole experience of seeing, viewing, interacting.
+Michelangelo cares about what we think and elevates our position to part-creator in the whole experience of seeing, viewing, and interacting.
 In fact, I imagine Michelangelo watching us from a screen, amused with our reactions as we walk thru the winding maze of cardboard labyrinth at the Serpentine.

-The beauty of Mirror of Judgment is that is as you go thru the whole gallery, you still wonder what you might discover or imagine.
+The beauty of Mirror of Judgment is that as you go thru the whole gallery, you still wonder what you might discover or imagine.
 On a personal note, my experience was very spiritual.
 Mirror of Judgment helped me obtain a new idea of myself – that I could be so much more than just an insignificant viewer of artworks.
 That I could be a part of an artwork as a co-creator by simply breathing it, living it and being on it.